How to Write Government Documents

 Lesson 6 - The Title

 This is normally written at the last minute.
 Bland titles such as “Environment White Paper” are now out.
-So use table 1 to create your own title.
+So use this table to create your own title.

 Lesson 7 – The Foreword